Asia–France relations: French Indochina

 In the 1820s, France tried to reestablish contacts with Vietnam.
 On 12 January 1825, an embassy led by Captain Hyacinthe de Bougainville attempted to obtain a meeting with emperor Minh Mạng but failed.
 Instead, Christian missionaries were smuggled onshore in the person of Father Regéreau of the Paris Foreign Missions Society.
 These actions triggered edicts of persecution against Christianity by Minh Mạng.
 Using these persecutions as a pretext, in 1843, the French Foreign Minister, François Guizot, sent a fleet to the East under Admiral Jean-Baptiste Cécille and Captain Charner, together with the diplomat Lagrené.
-The move responded to the successes of the British in China in 1842, and France hoped to counterbalance these successes by accessing China from the south.
-The pretext however was to support British efforts in China, and to fight the persecution of French missionaries in Vietnam.
+The move was in response to Britain's victory in the First Opium War in 1842, which France hoped to counterbalance by expanding their influence in Southern China.
+The pretext of the move was supporting British efforts in China, and to fight the persecution of French missionaries in Vietnam.
 New religious persecutions again triggered the Cochinchina campaign (1858–1862) which marked the real beginning of territorial expansion in Vietnam.